 This means you should feed your begonias with fertilizer.
 Since we love that begonias flower and they do flower their hearts out, that makes begonias are heavy feeders.
-Since fish emulsion (5-1-1) is a low-intensity total fertilizer it's perfect for promoting large, healthy, beautiful begonias.
+Since fish emulsion (5-1-1) is a low-intensity total fertilizer, it's perfect for promoting large, healthy, beautiful begonias.
 Just feed every 3-4 weeks and follow the label directions.

 And remember, most begonias do best with plenty of filtered light but little or no direct hot sun.
 So don't fry them.

 At the same time, water and begonias don't play nice together in the sense that begonias can rot pretty quickly.
-They need a soil that's going to drain quick.
+They need a soil that's going to drain quickly.
 They need to be in pots - like terra cotta- that breathe.

 Add perlite or leaf mold to your soil mix to make a very coarse, quick-draining potting mix to add more air pockets to the soil.
 Then, don't forget that those air pockets mean you need to water more frequently - especially during warm weather.
 One thing you can also do is mist begonias.
 They like humidity - but too much of that can invite fungus or powdery mildew, so keep an eye on them.

-#OTD Today is the birthday of Caspar Wistar the Younger who was born on this day in 1761.
+#OTD Today is the birthday of Caspar Wistar, the Younger who was born on this day in 1761.

 His grandfather was also Caspar Wistar, so the Younger distinction helps people tell them apart.
 Wistar was a Professor of Anatomy at the University of Pennsylvania.

 The botanist Thomas Nuttall named the genus Wisteria in his honor (some people say Wistaria to reflect the proper spelling of Wistar's last name.
 Either is fine because guess what - the misspelling is preserved for all time under the International Code of Botanical Nomenclature).
-It's like one of my kid's birth certificate - it can be amended but the original is wrong and will be until the end of time.
+It's like one of my kid's birth certificates - it can be amended, but the original is wrong and will be until the end of time.

-Wistar had some pretty impressive friends: his best friend was probably Thomas Jefferson and his most famous botany friend was probably Alexander von Humboldt.
+Wistar had some pretty impressive friends: his best friend was probably Thomas Jefferson, and his most famous botany friend was probably Alexander von Humboldt.